Automate access, reduce risk, and stay audit-ready

-These activities may seem like boring or mundane tasks, but they are critical to secure and compliant IT governance.
-With every grant of access, or removal of access, the organization is taking on risk and if these processes are not followed appropriately, this could lead to audit gaps, potential insider threats, and orphaned accounts that no one owns.
+While often treated as operational tasks, provisioning and deprovisioning are critical controls for secure and compliant IT governance.
+With every grant of access, or removal of access, the organization is taking on risk and if these processes are not followed appropriately, this could lead to audit gaps, potential insider threats, and orphaned accounts that lack ownership and oversight.

 This guide will outline what user provisioning and deprovisioning mean, why they matter, and how modern cloud-based platforms, like Identity Confluence, are smartly automating the provisioning and deprovisioning process.